christo/revenge/README.md

 **Project Status**: _pre alpha_ (it sort of works with plenty left [TODO](TODO.md))

 Currently the disassembler is fully automatic, although it identifies very few bytes definitively as data.
-Binary content is detected using heuristics.
+Binary content type (basic, machine code with basic stub, cart image, etc.) is detected using heuristics and falls back to a hex dump if it can't detect the filetype.

 ![revenge screenshot](docs/revenge-screenshot-20250407.png)